wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Installing Elasticsearch
 ------------------------

 The Elasticsearch configuration section has steps that must be done in all the hosts where Elasticsearch will be installed.
-But some of them only need to be done in the Elasticsearch master node.
-The labels [*All*] or [*Master*]  at the beginning of the step will indicate whether the steps must be done in all nodes or in a master node only.
+But some of them only need to be done in the Elasticsearch master node or in all the Elasticsearch nodes except the master node.
+The labels [*All*], [*Master*] or [*All except Master*] at the beginning of the step will indicate where the steps must be done.
 In case of having two or more [*Master*] nodes, the steps must be done in just one of them.

 Preparing the installation
 --------------------------

 [*All*] Before installing Wazuh server and Open Distro, some extra packages must be installed.
 Open Distro for Elasticsearch requires the installation of Java Development Kit.
-Besides, ``wget``, ``curl``, and ``unzip`` utilities will be used in further steps:
+Besides, ``wget``, ``curl`` and ``unzip`` utilities will be used in further steps:

   .. include:: ../../_templates/installations/elastic/common/before_installation.rst